tldr-pages/tldr/pages/common/ed.md

 `ed`

-- Start an interactive editor session with an empty document and the specified prompt:
+- Start an interactive editor session with an empty document and a specific prompt:

 `ed --prompt="> "`